Table of Contents

 But before we get into ‘what is a good GMAT score’ let us first understand what is GMAT and why is it important for you as an MBA aspirant.
 Let’s get started!

 What is GMAT?

-The GMAT (Graduate Management Admission Test), also known as the GMAT CAT test, is developed and administered by GMAC (Graduate Management Admission Council).
+The GMAT (Graduate Management Admission Test), also known as GMAT, is developed and administered by GMAC (Graduate Management Admission Council).
 It is a standardized online exam designed for MBA aspirants to predict how they will perform academically during an MBA course.
 The test duration is 3.5-hours and it consists of various sections to assess your analytical skills and quantitative, verbal, and integrated reasoning.

-The validity for a GMAT score is five years, and are available for up to 10 years.
-Scores over 10 years are not available.
-The cost forof taking the test is $250.
+The validity for a GMAT score is five years, which is available for up to 10 years.
+Scores over 10 years deem invalid.
+The cost for taking the test is $250.